AaronGullickson/AaronGullickson.github.io/cv.md

 ### Ph.D.
 Dissertation Committees

 TBD
-:	Kathleen Thomas. *Title to be Determined*.
-Sociology, University of Oregon.
-(Chair)

-TBD
-: Tongyu Wu. *Coding Productivity: Negotiation of Ethnicized Masculine Boundaries in High-Tech Corporations.* Sociology, University of Oregon.

-TBD
 : Katie Warden. *Advocacy Strategies of Parents of Children with Disabilities*.
 Sociology, University of Oregon.

 TBD